 Total run time with reverse computation is lower across the board.
-As expected, the greatest differential is observed in Figure 8(f) for the GPU runs with the largest number of particles (N = 100,000).
+As expected, the greatest differential is observed in Figure 14(f) for the GPU runs with the largest number of particles (N = 100, 000).
 Since the ratio of memory transfer cost to computational cost is much higher with the GPU, reverse computation runs much faster, while state saving incurs the high memory transfer cost for every collision.
 Also, the GPU platform is known to be extremely efficient with large vectorized codes such as this simulation (i.e., more particles can be simulated with little increase in total time, if memory bottle neck is relieved).
 Hence, the reverse computation runs are extremely fast on the GPU, compared to all CPU runs and also compared to state saving with GPU.
 On smaller number of particles (N = 1000 and N = 10,000), CPU runs in (a) and (c) are faster than GPU runs in (b) and (d) because of larger CPU caches, yet, even in this case of relatively lower memory cost, reverse computation is observed to run faster.
-When the number of particles is further increased (e.g., $N \ge 1$ million), state saving becomes infeasible due to memory limitations, but reverse computation runs well even at such large scale.
-Similarly, the benefit of using reversible simulation only increases with the number of collisions, due to corresponding increase in the memory needs of state saving.
+Even more importantly, when the number of particles is further increased (e.g., $N \geq 1$ million), state saving becomes infeasible due to memory limitations, but reverse computation runs well even at such large scale.
+Similarly, the benefit of using reversible simulation only increases with increase in the number of collisions, due to corresponding increase in the memory needs of state saving.
+A more detailed analysis of the memory subsystem behavior (e.g., data cache misses at levels 1 and 2, and translation lookaside buffer metrics) for each of these runs is part of our planned future work.